Research Visits in Heidelberg

 - passport photo (4 cm x 5 cm)

 - certified copy of your personal identification card or passport and residence permit for the purpose of studying (if applicable)

 - any other documents listed on the Zulassungsbescheid

 You will receive your multifunctional student I.D. card by postal mail after enrolling and paying the semester fee.

 Fees and re-registration

 Visiting doctoral candidates are not required to pay tuition fees at Heidelberg University.
 However, if you enroll at the University, you will have to pay a semester fee that covers administrative costs, costs for student services and student representatives.
-The total fee is currently 171.75 Euro per semester (as of October 2020).
+The total fee is currently 171.80 Euro per semester (as of the winter semester 2021/2022).

 In order to remain enrolled at the University, you must re-register each semester by paying the fee described above.
 The time periods for re-registration are as follows: